 What have the former College Connections coordinators been up to since they "graduated" from the program?

-Patrick Pjesky (2015-2016) works for Google as an Account Strategist.
+Patrick Pjesky (2015-2016) works for Google as an account manager in San Francisco.